Computing Barycentres of Measures for Generic Transport Costs: Future Directions

 \subsection{Acknowledgements}

 We would like to thank Christophe Gaillac for the initial discussions that motivated the introduction of barycentres with generic costs.
+We thank Nicolas Juillet for useful discussions about the fixed points of the functionals $G$ and $H$.
 This research was funded in part by the Agence nationale de la recherche (ANR), Grant ANR-23-CE40-0017 and by the France 2030 program, with the reference ANR-23-PEIA-0004.

 {

 }